10 of the best CRMs for project management

 Not all project management software is the same, but most packages will include the following:

 - Provision of Gantt charts

 - Tracking of tasks with completion dates

 Suitable for: small businesses looking a powerful but affordable all-in-one CRM

-Work[etc] provides a CRM solution that encompases project management and billing functionalities.
+Work[etc] provides a CRM solution that encompasses project management and billing functionalities.
 Price-wise it is one of the most affordable all-in-one solutions on the market.
-This makes it attractive to small businesses who need a solution to fit a workforce that wear many hats.
+This makes it attractive to small businesses who need a solution to fit a workforce that wears many hats.

 Reviewers loved the range of features Work[etc] offers for its price point, and were generally happy with how it integrated with their existing software.
 Some small businesses were initially concerned about investing in an all-in-one solution, but report that post-implementation the system has paid for itself.

-Apptivo is a web-based solution comprised of over 50 ‘apps’ (modules) that businesses can pick and choose to create their own, busine .
-The ‘build it yourself’ approach and affordable price point will appeal to small businesses who want to combine several business processes into a single software package - as well as project management and CRM, Apptivo offers apps for HR management, supply chain management and financials, to name a few.
+Apptivo is a web-based solution comprised of over 50 ‘apps’ (modules) that businesses can pick and choose to create their own.
+The ‘build it yourself’ approach and affordable price point will appeal to small businesses who want to combine several business processes into a single software package - as well as project management and CRM, Apptivo offers apps for HR management, supply chain management, and financials, to name a few.

 Their project management app offers a comprehensive set of collaborative tools, offering the ability to oversee an unlimited amount of projects at once, fully interactive Gantt charts and customizable project templates.
 Apptivo also offers integrated project billing, so that users can specify how they want to invoice for a project - whether as a flat rate, phased-based payments or total hourly rate.